Millionaire Face-Up Pai Gow

 The jackpot is always ready.
 Every $1 ticket is a full attempt at the headline figure.

-Turn it on, play your main bet (at least $1), and every round runs in parallel with the Royal Spades draw.
+Turn it on, play your main bet (at least $1), and the Royal Spades check runs alongside every round.

 Controls and Settings